Rbustan0/fitness-fiend/README.md

 ## Credits

-Roye Bustan
-Anthony Ayala Arellano
-Eduardo Enquirez
-Patricia Alberto
-Bryan Swarthout
-Hunter Adcock
-Shawn Tschoepe
+40R EYES consists of Roye Bustan, Anthony Ayala Arellano, Patricia Alberto, and Eduardo Enquirez.

+We'd like to give special thanks to our instructor Bryan Swarthout for helping us fix broken code and reorder correct code so that our app could work.
+Also, thank you to our TAs, Hunter Adcock and Shawn Tschoepe for helping us troubleshoot when our code would not respond correctly.

+Bootstrap was used to style Fitness Fiend.

 ## License